XodoDocs/itext-legacy-tmc-techblog/pdfXFA/whitepaper.md

-# Everything everyone should know about XFA if they want to know everything there is to know about XFA
+# Everything everyone should know about XFA if they want to know the basics of XFA